AriaFallah/WebpackTutorial/part1/README.md

 Congratulations!
 You made a button that changes the color of a div!
 Isn't webpack great?

-Sarcasm aside, webpack is great.
-However, if all you're doing is making a button that changes the color of a div, it's probably not worth it writing a huge config from scratch.
-This philosophy also applies to ES6, React, Ember, Angular, and whatever else.
-Use the right tool for the job and don't over engineer your simple site.
+Yes it is; however, if all you're doing is making a button that changes the color of a div, it's probably not worth it writing a config like this.
+The config from example 2 would have been sufficient :smile:.
+Use the right tool for the job.

-But boy am I a fan of overengineering things.
-I've made the config we've built over the course of this tutorial available to clone [here](), but without the HTML stuff because that's for you to decide.